 The health benefits of eucalyptus essential oil range somewhere between anti-inflammatory, antiseptic and antibacterial properties amongst others, to a long list of eucalyptus essential oil skin benefits.
 Not to mention, that eucalyptus EO is a popular natural remedy for relaxation.
 Apart from that, eucalyptus EO is a natural skin moisturizer and also aids with acne.

 - 2 drops of eucalyptus essential oil

 Mix these beautiful natural and organic ingredients well in a cup and apply the mask to your face.
-Leave on for 15 minutes and rinse with lukewarm water.
+Leave on for 15 to 20 minutes and rinse with lukewarm or warm water.